panda3d/panda3d-docs/programming/texturing/automatic-texture-animation.rst

 This actually creates a model with a different polygon for each frame of the texture animation.
-Each polygon is put in a separate node, and all the nodes are made a child of a special node called a ``SequenceNode``.
+Each polygon is put in a separate node, and all the nodes are made a child of a special node called a :class:`.SequenceNode`.

-The SequenceNode is a special node that only draws one of its children at a time, and it rotates through the list of children at a particular frame rate.
+The :class:`.SequenceNode` is a special node that only draws one of its children at a time, and it rotates through the list of children at a particular frame rate.
 You can parent the model under render and it will automatically start animating through its textures.
 If you need it to start at a particular frame, use something like this:

 .. code-block:: python